Can banks permissibly serve marijuana-related businesses?

 With Hypur, financial institutions can account for every dollar of marijuana-related revenue, ensuring that cash deposits align exactly with point-of-sale transactions.

 Reducing the reliance on cash

-Using Hypur’s technology, financial institutions can enable MRBs to accept electronic payments for marijuana-related transactions.
-Hypur’s payment application can help transition the marijuana market from an antiquated cash-based model to an electronic account-to-account transfer model that is seamless, secure and provides “know your customer’s customers” level transparency.
+Using Hypur’s technology, financial institutions can enable MRBs to secure payments for dispensaries.
+Hypur’s payment application can help transition the marijuana market from an antiquated cash-based model to an electronic account-to-account transfer model that is seamless, secure, and provides “know your customer’s customers” level transparency.

-Hypur’s electronic payment product is also a significant revenue generator for financial institutions, who charge a fee for transactions conducted using Hypur’s platform.
+Hypur’s electronic payment product is also a significant revenue generator for financial institutions, which charge a fee for transactions conducted using Hypur’s platform.